Do you feel like your kids are not listening? Are your kids zoning out when you talk?

 Instead of several reminders: “Don’t forget your homework.
 Did you put it into your bag?
 I think you should do it now or you might forget.”

-Try: “If you clean up your room, then we will go to the park.”
+Try: “If you clean up your room, then we will bake cookies.”

 This lets your child know that you are expecting him/her to clean up their room and they are going to rise to meet that expectation.
-If they never clean up their room, you never go to the park.
-Don’t remind them on the spot, but when they ask an hour later why you didn’t take them, you can remind them of their choice earlier to not clean their room.
+If they never clean up their room, you never bake cookies.
+Don’t remind them on the spot, but when they ask an hour later why you didn’t bake them, you can remind them of their choice earlier to not clean their room.

-Next time… I bet they will clean their room to go to the park!
+Next time… I bet they will clean their room!

 4. Try YES in place of NO without changing your rules.

 Instead of: “No!
-You can’t go to her house to play.
+You can’t go to his house to play.
 You only did one question from your homework, even after I told you to do the whole page.”

 5. Compliment them.

 When they listen to you, give a simple compliment.
-Yesterday I told all four of the kids “head upstairs for bath time” and only one son went upstairs the first time.
+Yesterday I told all four of the kids “head upstairs for bath time” and only one of our kids went upstairs the first time that I asked.
 When he came out of the shower, he found a deck of cards on his bed, with a note that said “Play a game of solitaire!
 You get 15 extra minutes to stay up for listening.”
 His brothers heard him say “AWESOME!” and came to see the reason.
 When they saw, they said “Oh man!
 We should have come up faster.
 Next time I am going to do it.” (& on & on)

-Ps- I would happily give out 15 minutes of extra bedtime for good behavior during bath/bedtime, because that is certainly our most hectic time of the day.
-Plus, having each of them in their own beds playing for a few minutes allows me to put our two year old to bed quietly, knowing that they are safe and waiting for me.
+Ps- I would happily give out 15 minutes of extra bedtime for good behavior during bath/bedtime because that is certainly our most hectic time of the day.
+Plus, having each of them in their own beds playing a card game, or reading a book for a few minutes allows me to put the other kids to bed quietly, knowing that the children reading/playing cards are safe & quiet, while they are waiting for me.

 6- Change their behavior without yelling.